 He kneeled, and the cold of the ground and the damp chill of the evening coming on with sundown settled into his joints.
 In the waning light, he saw the bruises on her face.
 Her clothing was torn in places, and it was likely there were others he couldn’t see.
 He stood and looked around.
 He had traveled far, and this was a strange country.
 Not so young but not so old, in his 40s, no family left and tired of the sameness of his own land, he had followed a dream.
 To find a place where magic still lived and perhaps a place where he could heal.
 Discovering a young girl hurt and unconscious at the foot of a mountain was not something he expected.

 Shaking his head, the man stooped again to pick her up and felt something odd on her back.
-He hoped it wasn’t more damage.
+He hoped it wasn’t more injury.
 As he got his arms under her, she opened her eyes and sat up.
 She coughed and stared at him, her eyes wide.
 But their focused, citrine glint showed she wasn’t confused or disoriented.
 “What will you do with me?”

 “You’re a man,” she said, part statement and part question.
 “Why are you helping me?”